 Medicaid typically goes with SSI.
 As with SSI, Medicaid is subject to the income and asset rules.
 You can have both health insurance and Medicaid.
 Medicaid pays for deductibles and co-pays that your health insurance does not cover.
 But the most beneficial reason for your child to qualify for Medicaid is to gain access to funding which will provide for your child’s programs, workshops and residential housing.

-A special needs planner and her benefits department can also help you through the complicated application process.
+A special needs planner and their benefits department can also help you through the complicated application process.
 They can provide information about the proof you will need to show your child is disabled.
 Your special needs planner can help you through the questions they will ask and guide you through your visit to the social security office.
-Her benefits department may also act as your representative for your child.
+Their benefits department may also act as your representative for your child.